 Exclusive to Vedic Management Centre by U. Mahesh Prabhu

-It is the nature of human beings to always strive to avoid Duhkham or pain and sorrow and to pursue Sukham or pleasure and happiness.
-All that humanity has pursued from science to religion or philosophy, is for the sake of removing suffering and finding lasting happiness.
-Usually human beings have confused pleasure with happiness.
-Pleasure, which is gained through external circumstances, is not true happiness, which is an enduring condition of the mind and heart.
+It is the nature of human beings always to strive to avoid Duhkham or pain and sorrow and to pursue Sukham or pleasure and happiness.
+All that humanity has sought from science to religion or philosophy, is for the sake of removing suffering and finding lasting happiness.
+Usually, human beings have confused pleasure with happiness.
+Pleasure, gained through external circumstances, is not real happiness, which is an enduring condition of the mind and heart.

 Pleasure is momentary and is a result of achieving something physically or emotionally or both.
 Pleasure is owing to impulses in mind caused by outer factors.
 For example, we experience pleasure when we achieve something, like getting a promotion.
 Once we’ve achieved something then eventually the pleasure fades away.

 In Yoga Vashistha, Vashistha suggests “That which can cause pleasure will also lead to pain.”
-There’s a commensurate wisdom behind this axiom.
+There is significant wisdom behind this axiom.
 Humans are naturally insecure beings.
 This insecurity breeds fears of various nature.
-All fears are caused by mind afflicted with uncertainty.
-Whatever the mind cannot comprehend it fears.
+All fears have their roots in mind afflicted with uncertainty.
+Whatever the mind cannot comprehend, it fears.
 This fear in us itself can be more detrimental than the object of fear itself.

 If you believe that you are the mind, consider this.
 In the state of deep sleep when your mind is put to rest, you know nothing and have nothing, yet you are peaceful and content Strange, but true, you are most blissful in a state where you’ve neither expectations nor inhibition – a state where mind is completely absent!
 The fact that you are there when your mind isn’t there – is a testimony to the fact that you are not the mind.

 So, if you are not the mind, who are you?
-Vedic scriptures suggest you to be Aatmana or Atman, the Self beyond the mind.
+Vedic scriptures tell us that we are Aatmana or Atman, the Self beyond the mind.
 Knowing and understanding this fact through constant contemplation is the best way for you to keep your mind in check, letting go of all your fears and pursuing your tasks to experience inner contentment.

 Unless you understand and accept yourself to be Atman, the Self beyond the mind – you will be dominated by fear.
 According to Vedic sage Dattatreya (in Avadhoota Gita) “Fear is evidence of ignorance.”
 No persons dominated by fear can be considered scholars of Vedic texts – let alone wise.
 “The wise neither brood about the past nor worry about the feature.
 They live in the moment without any sense of fear or pleasure.”
 Declares the Neeti Shastras.
 Fear is the root of the dualistic mind, the first product of ignorance or Avidya.

 Fear is of little use.
-Even if you don’t accept the law of Karma – you can at least accept that fear is most often a figment of the human imagination.
-When you have hope your mind sees some reason for happiness whereas fear instils only pain.
+Even if you don’t accept the law of Karma – you can at least agree that fear is most often a figment of the human imagination.
+When you have hope, your mind sees some reason for happiness whereas fear instills only pain.

 Unfortunately, our culture deludes us to believe that we need to accept pain and sorrow as inevitable.
 Yoga Vashistha states “If you think the world is full of pain – you are correct.
 If you think the world is full of happiness – you are correct, too.”
 Adding “For those who know they aren’t their body or mind – the world is full of bliss.
 For those who are full of fears are deluded to believe that they’re the body and mind, sorrow is their final abode.”

 We are all born into this body without possessing anything.
-All that we have is gained after the birth of this body.
+All that we gain is after the birth of this body.
 We are also sure to die, after which all that we have accumulated and achieved must be left behind.
 So, we are neither born nor do we die possessing anything.
 More like a computer game.
 Given this why should we fear anything?
 Why not accept everything as a game and appreciate everything life delivers unto us?
-Neither pleasure nor pain are lasting They all have an expiry date.
+Neither pleasure nor pain is lasting.
+They all have an expiry date.
 Only those with wisdom live beyond pain and pleasure, happiness and unhappiness into a state of perpetual bliss.